Open Data Hub logo

 1. From the Open Data Hub dashboard, click Data Science Projects.

-2. Click the name of the project that contains the workbench that you want to start.
+2. Click the name of the project that contains the workbench.

 The Status column changes from Stopped to Starting when the workbench server is starting, and then to Running when the workbench has successfully started.

-4. After the workbench has started, click the Open link next to your workbench.
+5. Click the Open link next to the workbench.

 Your Jupyter environment window opens.